mist475/LotrModConverter_Public/README.md

 - Run the converter using the .bat file if you're on Windows or via the command line if you're on Linux or macOS(tested on linux)
 - The converted world will be in a folder called $worldname_Converted, open this in renewed to see if everything went well

-The Folder structure should look like this (only the last 2 folder matter, the rest can be ignored):
+The Folder structure should look like this (only the last 2 folders matter, the rest can be ignored):

 ![InstructionsConverter_1](https://user-images.githubusercontent.com/70655895/137728941-998e6bcf-83e9-45a1-b737-157df25eacee.png)